firbas/hypo3d/README.md

 [Firbas 1984](#firbas1984)] and consider this solution to be a linearization approach.

 The described solution process has features of the perturbation method.
-This method provides an approximate forward modeling solution whose accuracy depends on the complexity of the velocity model and the type of seismic phases.
+The described method of forward modeling provides an approximate solution whose accuracy depends on the complexity of the velocity model and on the type of seismic phases.
 It is difficult to estimate the exact effect of the model, it must be tested.
 It is known [[Ryaboy 2001](#ryaboy2001)] that this procedure does not guarantee sufficient accuracy for refracted or head waves that pass along curved or sloping interfaces.